OWASP/ASVS/5.0/en/0x90-Appendix-A_Glossary.md

 * **Threat Modeling** - A technique consisting of developing increasingly refined security architectures to identify threat agents, security zones, security controls, and important technical and business assets.
 * **Transport Layer Security** (TLS) – Cryptographic protocols that provide communication security over a network connection.
 * **Trusted Platform Module** (TPM) - A type of HSM that is usually attached to a larger hardware component such as a motherboard and acts as the "root of trust" for that system.
 * **Trusted Service Layer** - Any trusted control enforcement point, such as a microservice, serverless API, server-side, a trusted API on a client device that has secure boot, partner or external APIs, and so on.
-Trusted means that we are not concerned that an untrusted user will be able to bypass the control.
+Trusted means that we are not concerned that an untrusted user will be able to bypass or skip the layer or controls implemented at that layer.
 * **Two-factor authentication** (2FA) - This adds a second level of authentication to an account log-in.
 * **Universal 2nd Factor** (U2F) - One of the standards created by FIDO specifically for allowing a USB or NFC security key to be used as a 2nd authentication factor.
 * **URI/URL/URL fragments** – A Uniform Resource Identifier is a string of characters used to identify a name or a web resource.
 A Uniform Resource Locator is often used as a reference to a resource.